We may earn a commission when you click on the affiliate links in this post.

 Massaman Curry Paste

-Massaman curry paste is a must for this recipe—don’t swap it with red or yellow curry.
-Store-bought paste is convenient and packed with flavor.
+Massaman curry paste is a must for this recipe—don’t swap it with red or yellow curry or you will have a different kind of curry.
+Store-bought paste is convenient and has just about all the flavor you need.
 We use the Maesri brand, often found at Asian markets or online in small yellow cans.

-Key ingredients include garlic, dried red chili, tamarind, lemongrass, coriander, cumin, cinnamon, cardamom, and kaffir lime.
+Key ingredients in the curry paste include garlic, dried red chili, tamarind, lemongrass, coriander, cumin, cinnamon, cardamom, and kaffir lime.
 Some versions may also include shrimp paste or Thai basil.
 Making it from scratch is possible, but store-bought is much easier and just as tasty.

 Helpful Tips